CysAdmin/MerakiPower/README.md

 ## Overview

-This module provides cmdlets for common operations with Cisco Meraki's API, including managing networks, devices, clients, and firewall rules.
+This module provides cmdlets for common operations with Cisco Meraki's API, including managing networks and firewall rules.

 ## Contribution